If you work in healthcare or you manage a healthcare company, you probably know how important communication is, as well as security and compliance.

 VoIP enables healthcare providers to offer round-the-clock support, addressing patient inquiries and emergencies at any time.
 Call forwarding and voicemail-to-email features ensure that critical messages are received and acted upon promptly.

-What Pain Point this solves: Security concerns
+What pain point does this solve?: Security concerns

 5. Scalability and flexibility